Academic Life

 Program in Teacher Preparation

-For more than 50 years, this nationally accredited program has provided an opportunity for Princeton University undergraduates, graduate students and alumni to obtain a New Jersey teaching license, transferable to other states, through a combination of academic courses and field-based teaching experiences.
-Students may also choose to receive only the University certificate, which is an academic credential for students interested in careers in education that do not require a teaching license.
-In addition, Teacher Prep offers enriching professional learning opportunities for teachers and administrators in area schools.
+For more than 50 years, this nationally accredited program has provided the opportunity for Princeton University undergraduates, graduate students and alumni to obtain a license to teach in public schools through a combination of academic courses and field-based teaching experiences.
+Students may also choose to receive only the University certificate, which is an academic credential useful for careers in education that do not require a teaching license.
+Teacher Prep offers enriching professional learning opportunities for teachers and administrators in area schools.

 Awards and Fellowships